Lucknow Christian College: Brief history

+The Thacore Block, an additional block to house Physics Department, was completed in 1967.
+A Computer Centre was set up in 1992.
+The college also provides its students the facilities of Career Counselling and Placement Cell, offered by the UGC.
+The National Cadet Corps (NCC) and the National Service Scheme (NSS) are integral parts of the college programme, open to all students.

 Overview

 Lucknow Christian College was established in 1862.
 It is an Institute run by N.G.O. named Lucknow Christian College Society.
-It has undergraduate courses in Arts, Commerce and Science and Post-graduate courses in Chemistry, English, & Commerce.
+It has undergraduate courses in Arts, Commerce Science, Physical education and Post-graduate courses in Chemistry and English.

-Over a period of 150 years of its existence the college has contributed immensely to Indian society with its impressive alumni comprising academicians, politicians, bureaucrats and other distinguished citizens.

 The college was established much before the Lucknow University came into existence, and hence was affiliated to the Calcutta University in its early days.
 In 1857 and 1912, the Centennial School (which was raised to high school in 1882) and Reid Christian Intermediate College were established respectively.
 In 1889 the college was allowed to start degree classes in arts and science.

 In view of the need for professional courses, a Teachers' Training College was established in 1932 and was named Christian Training College, in the same year, under the leadership of Mr. E. W. Ted Mumby, a pioneer of physical education in northern India, the Christian College of Physical Education was established in 1932.

-Lucknow Christian college is known for its commerce faculty.
-In the year 2004 it was ranked 9th in the list of top 10 colleges for commerce by India today magazine.